 You can disallow a specific crawler, like in this case.

-Given the vast nature of the World Wide Web, even the most powerful crawlers ever made cannot crawl and index the entirety of it.
-That’s why they use selection policy to crawl the most relevant parts of it.
+But given the vast nature of the World Wide Web, even the most powerful crawlers ever made cannot crawl and index the entirety of it.
+And that’s why they use selection policy to crawl the most relevant parts of it.
 Also, the WWW changes frequently and dynamically, so the crawlers must use the freshness policy to calculate whether to revisit websites or not.
 And since crawlers can easily overburden the servers by requesting too much too fast, there is a politeness policy in place.
-The most of the know crawlers use the intervals of 20 seconds to 3-4 minutes to poll the servers to avoid generating the load on the server.
+Most of the know crawlers use the intervals of 20 seconds to 3-4 minutes to poll the servers to avoid generating the load on the server.

 You might have heard the news of the mysterious and evil deep web or dark web.
-It is nothing more than the part of the web, that is intentionally not indexed by search engines to hide the information.
+But it’s nothing more than the part of the web, that is intentionally not indexed by search engines to hide the information.

 If you found some of the explanations a bit short and unclear and you missed my previous articles, be sure to visit part 1 of the series and the HTTP reference where I talk about basic concepts of the HTTP.

 Thank you for reading and stay tuned for part 3 of the series where I explain different ways servers can use to identify the clients.